3 Reasons Why Your Startup Should Move From Heroku To AWS

 Heroku and AWS (Amazon Web Services) are the two most commonly used cloud services in present times.
 It lets a business deploy, monitor, and scale mobile and web applications.
 Both services are great for hosting applications and offer cloud computing resources.

-Choosing the best hosting service becomes difficult when you take a glance at the plethora of products that AWS offers.
+Choosing the best hosting service becomes difficult when you glance at the plethora of products that AWS offers.

 Heroku was the ideal solution back in time.
 It offered a cost-effective hosting service and a stunning continuous deployment workflow.
 If you have used Heroku, you will know how easy it is to integrate it with other software.
 With this, you can deploy faster.
 It is also well-documented.

-All these let you concentrate on iterating on your product without assigning a dedicated person to DevOps for a long period.
+All these let you concentrate on iterating on your product without assigning a dedicated person to DevOps for an extended period.

 Heroku is fine until your platform has to grow more dynamically.
 New business customers want to serve dozens of API calls every day.
 In such a case, scaling the dynamics becomes more costly.
 Hence, financially Heroku isn’t the right choice.

-In fact, pricing is not the only reason you should walk away from Heroku.
+Pricing is not the only reason you should walk away from Heroku.
 With Heroku, you might experience scaling issues.
 So, your platform might have trouble responding non-deterministically.
-Also, Heroku is quite poor when it comes to resource utilization.
+Also, Heroku is relatively poor when it comes to resource utilization.
 This is because its plans are strict regarding the machine’s resource structure.

 All in all, Heroku is expensive and has no support for microservices.